-U.S. finds no proof of price-gouging by airlines after 2015 train crash
+U.S. finds no proof of airline price-gouging after 2015 train crash

 "We are gratified by the decision, and we were confident there would be no finding of wrongdoing by American," said Matt Miller, spokesman for American, the world's largest airline.

+United, the No. 3 U.S. airline by passenger traffic, said: "We disagreed with the DOT concerns and we are pleased the department found there were no unfair practices."

-Delta, United, Southwest and JetBlue could not immediately be reached for comment.
+Southwest and JetBlue could not immediately be reached for comment.
+Delta declined to comment.

+Airline analyst and former industry executive Bob Mann said that the instances of sometimes-higher fares in the stretch following the crash boiled down to how immediately seats left the market compared with a constant demand for those routes.

+"It's not as if somebody filed a higher price all of a sudden in view of Amtrak's cease of service," he said.
+"I'm perplexed as to how anybody thinks this is gouging, when in fact, all it is is an extreme case of market clearing."

-The investigation was unrelated to a separate probe by the U.S. Department of Justice into whether the four largest U.S. carriers had worked together illegally to keep fares high by signaling plans to limit flights.
+The DOT investigation was unrelated to a separate probe by the U.S. Department of Justice into whether the four largest U.S. carriers worked together illegally to keep fares high by signaling plans to limit flights.

-(Reporting By Jeffrey Dastin and Alana Wise in New York; Editing by Grant McCool)
+Reporting By Jeffrey Dastin and Alana Wise in New York; Editing by Grant McCool and Andrew Hay